Wembley Stadium: Boxing

 On 31 May 2014, Wembley Stadium hosted its first boxing event, featuring the rematch between Carl Froch and George Groves for the WBA and IBF super-middleweight titles.
-The contest was held in front of a crowd of 80,000 spectators, a British post-war attendance record for a boxing event, surpassing the crowd at the City of Manchester Stadium when it hosted Ricky Hatton vs. Juan Lazcano in May 2008.
+The contest was held in front of a crowd of 80,000, a British post-war attendance record for a boxing event, surpassing the crowd at the City of Manchester Stadium when it hosted Ricky Hatton vs. Juan Lazcano in May 2008.

 The WBA (Super) and IBF heavyweight championship fight, Anthony Joshua vs. Wladimir Klitschko, broke the attendance record on 29 April 2017, with an attendance of approximately 90,000.

-In 2018, Joshua returned to Wembley to face Alexander Povetkin for the WBA (Super), IBF and WBO heavyweight titles.
+In 2018, Joshua returned to Wembley and defeated Alexander Povetkin for the WBA (Super), IBF and WBO heavyweight titles in front of 80,000.

-The WBC and The Ring heavyweight title fight, Tyson Fury vs. Dillian Whyte,took place on 23 April 2022 in a sold-out Wembley Stadium with Fury emerging victorious.
+The WBC and The Ring heavyweight title fight, Tyson Fury vs. Dillian Whyte, took place on 23 April 2022 in a sold-out Wembley Stadium with 94,000.
+Fury emerged victorious with a 6th-round TKO.

+The stadium hosted Anthony Joshua vs Daniel Dubois on 21 September 2024 as part of the Riyadh Season with Dubois emerging victorious by knockout in front of a record 96,000.

+Oleksandr Usyk vs. Daniel Dubois heavyweight boxing rematch for the Undisputed Championship was held on 19 July 2025 at the stadium.
+Usyk emerged victorious by knockout in front of 90,000.

+Professional wrestling

+On 5 April 2023, Tony Khan, president of American professional wrestling promotion All Elite Wrestling (AEW), announced that they would stage an event at the stadium on 27 August 2023, promoted as "All In London at Wembley Stadium".
+It would be the promotion's debut in the United Kingdom, as well as their first event held outside of North America, and the first professional wrestling event overall to be held at the modern Wembley Stadium; WWE's SummerSlam was held at the original Wembley in 1992.
+Wembley hosted All In on 25 August 2024, where Bryan Danielson won the AEW World Championship in the main event.
+AEW will return to Wembley for All In on 30 August 2026.